The 7 Types of Progress Notes in Therapy (SOAP, DAP, BIRP & More) + Examples

 Client: Adolescent female, 16 | Diagnosis: ADHD, Oppositional Defiant Disorder

 Intervention: Used motivational interviewing to explore what she actually wants for herself.
-Walked through the school situation together and looked at where her reaction made things escalate.
+Walked through the school situation together and looked at where her reaction escalated things.
 Tried out a different response using role play.

 Response: She pushed back at first, but got into it once the role play started.
 By the end, she admitted her reaction had made things worse and picked one thing she was willing to do differently.